franke-hub/SDL/README.md

 ### <a id="about">The Distribution</a>
 The distribution primarily uses two git branches:
 - The trunk branch, relatively well tested.
-- The maint branch, more current but more unstable.
+- The maint branch, distributed for trunk testing.
-This branch may contain known errors when used for distribution testing.
+This branch sometimes contains known errors.

 The distribution is kept locally in /home/data/SDL on all local machines, physical or virtual.
+(Some links rely on this placement.)
 In addition to this public distribution, the /home/data/ subdirectory contains private information shared via rsync between machines.
 One of these machines (NFS) exports /home/data in read-only mode and some local virtual machines access that.

-An Ubuntu build test (virtual) machine updates only via github.
+The Ubuntu build test (virtual) machine updates only via github.
 It does not access the exported /home/data Network File System.
-It's used to verify maint and trunk releases operate properly as distributed, and does not access the NFS file system.
+It's used to verify that maint and trunk releases operate properly as distributed.
+(It does not access the exported /home/data NFS file system.)

 #### Subdirectory structure: